How to contribute to the DISC Knowledge Base

 - As usual when starting on a new feature, create a new branch with a meaningful name.
 Since we are currently writing this article, I’ll call the branch “contribute_tutorial”.

 git checkout -b contribute_tutorial

-- Start off by copying the template below to the top of your article and filling in the relevent details:
+Start off by copying the template below to the top of your article and filling in the relevant details:

 - Save the working copy of your funky fresh new post in the appropriate directory, with a meaningful name (no spaces) and with the